Zorochase/ultimate-retro-shader-collection/docs/spatial_shaders.md

 ### `TEXTURE_REPEAT` (1.1.0+)

 If defined in a shader, texture repeat will be enabled for the albedo texture on all models with this shader.
-Depending on the model, this may cause visible seams to appear around the edges when [🌎 `texture_filtering`](#🌎-bool-texture_filtering) is `true`.
+Depending on the model, this may cause visible seams to appear around the edges when [:earth_americas: `texture_filtering`](#earth_americas-bool-texture_filtering) is `true`.

 ### `UNSHADED`